-The signature Program of the New Voices Project is “The Enquiry” (Chakiyrah חֲקִירָה ), a half-day “total immersion” type event coordinated through university based Hillels, Holocaust Studies Centers, etc.
+The signature Program of the New Voices Project is “The Enquiry” (Chakiyrah חֲקִירָה ), a half-day “total immersion” type event coordinated through relevant university-based organizations and entities etc.

 The Enquiry encompasses these elements: